MBillcliff/storm_forecasting_MB/README.md

-# Extended Lead Time Geomagnetic Storm Forecasting
+# Extended Lead-Time Geomagnetic Storm Forecasting with Solar Wind Ensembles and Machine Learning
 ## Introduction
 This repository provides the implementation of machine learning for geomagnetic storm time with solar wind ensembles.
 Billcliff et al. (2025, in review)